 One human study (Sirich CJ ASN 2014) suggests that resistant starch assists in reducing the blood levels of p-cresol sulfate and indoxyl sulfate, compounds believed to be toxic in individuals with impaired kidney function.
 This may occur because the nitrogen-related compounds are captured by the bacterial mass and excreted through the intestines instead of being disposed through the kidneys.
 This may not present problems in healthy individuals, but is definitely a problem in individuals with kidney disease.
 Another human study (Tayebi Khosroshahi HI 2018) found that resistant starch significantly reduced inflammatory and oxidative biomarkers TNF-alpha, IL-6, malondialdehyde as well as serum urea and creatinine in hemodialysis patients.
 Animal studies have also found the similar benefits.
 Kiefer FASEB J 2015, Vaziri PO 2014

 Two studies have shown that high levels of resistant starch protected kidney function and improved Vitamin D metabolism in the kidneys in animal models of type 1 and type 2 diabetes.
 As a result, circulating levels of serum 25-hydroxycholecalciferol (25-hydroxy Vitamin D) were significantly increased.
 Koh JN 2014, Smazal JN 2013

 Two clinicals have shown reduced inflammation following very high levels of resistant starch consumption.
-Additional research is needed to identify the extent and potential for resistant starch to assist in reducing or preventing inflammation through restoration of the gut barrier and other effects of resistant starch’s fermentation.
+Animal studies are also beginning to examine the potential for resistant starch to assist in reducing or preventing inflammation through restoration of the gut barrier and other effects of resistant starch’s fermentation.